microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 **Charm Person:** Forcefully makes one person your friend for 1 hour/level.

-**Color Spray:** Incapacitates creatures within a 15ft. cone.
+**Color Spray:** Blinds creatures within a 15ft. cone, incapacitating them for 1 round.

 **Disguise Self:** Changes your appearance for 10 min./level.

-**Hypnotism:** Fascinates creatures within 10 point of your HP or less for 1d4 rounds.
+**Hypnotism:** Fascinates creatures within 15 point of your HP or less for 1d4 rounds.

 **Silent Image:** Creates a minor illusion of your design.

-**Ventriloquism:** Throws voice for 10 rounds/level.
+**Ventriloquism:** Gain the ability to control one limb of a subject for 1 round.

 ### 2nd-Level Illusionist Spells